skoczen/mycelium/mycelium/apps/rewrite/README.md

 Advanced Integration
 ====================

-You can also use rewrite as a set of base classes and functionality, and extend to integrate with your particular needs.
+Subclassing really is better than sliced bread, and rewrite is built around it.
+You can use rewrite as a set of base classes and functionality, and extend to integrate with your particular needs.

-- include URLS
+- include URLS,
-- include views
+- include views, subclass and change.
 - include models and subclass.